-- Flexible: serve warm or cold; great as appetizer, side, or light lunch.
+- Flexible: delicious served warm or cold, as an appetizer, side dish, or light lunch.

 Serving Suggestions